awto/effectfuljs/packages/vscode-debugger/README.md

 Performance is obviously worse comparing to not instrumented code, especially when time-traveling is enabled.

+Some libraries may depend on functions sources, this won't work here, it tries to keep at least parameters names though.

 ## Usage

 Install through VS Code Marketplace.